COMPREHENSIVE RISK ASSESSMENT

 - It May Be Required: Regulations such as HIPPA, Gramm-Leach-Bliley, NY Department of Financial Services are requiring Risk Assessments on an annual or bi-annual basis.

-- It provides the basis for your security policy: The Risk Assessment focuses on the cyber-risks inherent to your business so that you design a security program specifically for you and what you need to protect.
+- It provides the basis for your security policy: CAIBER-RISK™ focuses on the cyber-risks inherent to your business so that you design a security program specifically for you and what you need to protect.

 - It provides the basis for determining how much to spend on cyber-security.
-Designed Privacy’s Risk Assessment quantifies the risks your organization has in the one term we all understand: dollars.
+CAIBER-RISK™ quantifies the risks your organization has in the one term we all understand: dollars.
 That helps you determine how much risk you are willing to accept, how much you are willing to spend to protect your assets and how much insurance you should purchase.

-Our Comprehensive Risk Management Process is the foundation of our annual Digital Wellness Program — We do a thorough work-up on your business and present you with not only findings, but help you put together the right policies and controls that fit your own risk profile.
+CAIBER-RISK™ is the foundation of our annual Digital Wellness Program — We do a thorough work-up on your business and present you with not only findings, but with recommendations that fit your own risk profile.

-5. Prescription: we recommend steps your organization may wish to consider and help you develop policies and controls in order to mitigate or transfer risk.
+5. Gap Analysis and Recommendations: we specify the security gaps your organization has and recommend steps your organization may wish to consider in order to mitigate or transfer risk.